Last updated on April 17th, 2022 at 10:31 pm

 Royce Union RHT

-You might also want to check out the Royce Union RHT which is a top pick for those who are short of budget but want to enjoy mountain biking along with the pros.
+You might also want to check out the Royce Union RHT, a top pick for those who are short of budget but want to enjoy mountain biking along with the pros.

 Highlight features

-This hardtail mountain bike has a 20-inch frame that is made from no-rust aluminum alloy, making it lighter and sturdier compared to the bikes that have steel frames.
+This hardtail mountain bike has a 20-inch frame made from no-rust aluminum alloy, making it lighter and sturdier than those with steel frames.
 It comes with a Suntour XCT fork that makes this a cross-country and trail thrasher.

 Pros